nerddotdad/nerd.dad/docs/blog/posts/nerd_dad_site/audio_creation_from_blog.md

 [mkdocs-tts-amazon-polly](https://github.com/nerddotdad/mkdocs-tts-amazon-polly)

 Let me know what you think in the comments below!
+Also using this blog to test :P